minijackson/nixos-embedded-slides/slides.md

 - Use the Nix language to write derivations

-  Derivation
+  Derivation:
   : Data structure that describes how to create an output path (file / directory)

-- The derivation is compiled into a `.drv` file.
+- The derivation is compiled into a `.drv` file (evaluation).
 - Realising a derivation creates the output path
 - The closure of an output path is the path and all its dependencies